aiman-al-masoud/sqlchat/README.md

 ## configuring the connection

-When you do have these four pieces of information, you can run the jar with the following argument:
+When you do have these five pieces of information, you can run the jar with the following argument:

 java -jar sqlchat.jar config

-This will prompt you to enter the four parameters step by step.
+This will prompt you to enter the five parameters step by step.

 Alternatively, you can manually create and fill the res/settings/netConfig file, filling it up with the information in this format: